It appears that for the vast majority of vegetarians, abstaining from meat is only a phase rather than a permanent life choice.

 The article in Psychology Today ended on a baffled note with the author wondering if meat eating could potentially be in our genes?

 This discovery was a disappointment to Dr. Price who had expected to find the vegetarian cultures to be the healthiest cultures of all.
-But, the vegetarian cultures he examined displayed more degeneration than the omnivore cultures which surprised him given that these vegetarian cultures did indeed have superior health than the Americans of his day.
+But, the vegetarian cultures he examined displayed far more degeneration and tooth decay than the omnivore cultures.
+This surprised him given that these vegetarian cultures did indeed have superior health than the Americans of his day.

-However, he could not deny that the health of the indigenous omnivores exceeded that of the vegetarian cultures with those consuming marine seafoods of all kinds exhibiting the most vibrancy of all.
+However, he could not deny that the health of the indigenous omnivores exceeded that of the vegetarian cultures.
+Those consuming a wide variety of marine seafoods exhibited the most vibrancy of all.

 Therefore, in the famous words of Pink Floyd, “Eat yer meat!”